 Some say it was just a fad but I tend to disagree… I speak of civilians wearing Army jackets.
-Quite popular during the Vietnam era, even today, I see many civilians donning military jackets they often purchased at surplus stores or online at ebay or Amazon.
+Quite popular during the Vietnam era, even today, I see many civilians donning military jackets they often purchased at surplus stores or online at eBay or Amazon.

-After all, if these jackets were good enough for the soldiers protecting us, they should be good for us.
+After all, if these jackets were good enough for the soldiers protecting us, they should be good enough for us.

 If you really consider it, the Army and other military branches ensured that clothing made for military personnel was and is, well designed and made of the best materials.

 Celebrities helped push the trend of military wear.
 People like:

 - Jessica Alba